niquewoodhouse/jekyll-blog/appearherehow.md

 						COMPONENT LIBRRARY
 					</p>
 		 		<p class="w50 padding5 dBlock mAuto">
 		 			Alongside designing the screens, I put each component into Zeplin for the developers seperately.
-So we have one golden source to design from, and nothing is left undesigned/considered.
+So we have one golden source to build from, and nothing is left undesigned/considered.
+Sometimes, if you just think
 		 		</p>
 		 	</div>
 		 	<div class="unit whole mediumGapBott">